 8. Transfer the fish to a serving plate

-After steaming, discard the water release by the fish on the plate, which has a ‘fishy’ smell.
+After steaming, discard the water released by the fish on the plate, which has a ‘fishy’ smell.
 Transfer the fish to a serving plate.

-Heat some light soy sauce, sugar, and water in a saucepan.
-Bring it to a boil and pour the sauce over the fish.
+Heat light soy sauce, sugar, and water in a saucepan.
+Bring it to a boil, then pour the sauce over the fish.

 9. Finish with a ladle of hot oil

-Place some fresh scallion, julienned ginger and cut chili on the fish.
+Place some fresh spring onions, julienned ginger, and cut red chilis on the fish.

 Serve immediately.